Graduate Certificate in Asian Studies

 To receive the certificate, students must:

-- Successfully complete at least 16 credit hours of coursework in courses primarily focused on Asia, with a minimum grade of B in each course.
+- Successfully complete at least 16 credit hours of coursework primarily focused on Asia, with a minimum grade of B in each course.

 - Include courses from at least two departments or schools.

 - Include no more than 4 credit hours of coursework in directed study or research, except with written permission of the director of BUCSA.

 - Complete a significant piece of research on Asia, such as an MA or MFA thesis, doctoral dissertation, or two substantial research papers in graduate-level seminars.

 - Demonstrate reading knowledge of an Asian language relevant to the course of study.
 This is demonstrated by passing the language proficiency test of the student’s own department where it is required.
 For students in schools or departments that do not offer language proficiency testing, BUCSA will arrange an assessment of reading proficiency.